Ten Rules for Starting Corporate Blogging Off Right

 Corporate blogging is a dish best served alongside other communications tools.
 In other words, blogging is only part of the answer to how to better connect with your markets, your customers, your employees, your partners, and your influencers using the Internet.
 Your blog should support and be considered an integrated part of your other corporate communications initiatives.

-attend conferences, see which bloggers are also attending or speaking, and make a point of catching up with them in person.
+Where you have public relations, you need blogger relations.
+When you attend conferences, see which bloggers are also attending or speaking, and make a point of catching up with them in person.
 Where you have calls to action in your print marketing materials, think also of your blog: include the address of your weblog in these materials.

-links to downloadable white papers, research, and sites of value on your blog.
+Likewise, include links to downloadable white papers, research, and sites of value on your blog.
 Give readers real names and contact information for subject matter experts in your company.
 Your web site should link to your blog, and your blog to your web site.
 In other words, treat your weblog as any other essential communications channel.

 10. Aggregators Are Great—But Start Small.